aggressiveidea/Real-estate-agency-app/README.md

 **what do you need to run IMMO**
 - download all the jar files and oracl sqlplus
-- don't forget to update the class OracleAcc with your own infos 'oracl username and password' -the jar files already exist in the lib folder so make sure to install them and then puth them in the Referenced Libraries
+- don't forget to update the class OracleAcc with your own infos 'oracl username and password'
+- the jar files already exist in the lib folder so make sure to install them and then puth them in the Referenced Libraries